 The PSAT is given once a year in October.
-The test is FREE and is available to sophomores and juniors.
+The test is available to sophomores and juniors.
 The PSAT is a practice exam for the SAT.
 Seat availability opens the 1st of September and are first come first served until filled.
+More info to come..

 Each assessment in the SAT Suite of Assessments — PSAT/NMSQT and SAT — includes a Reading Test, a Writing and Language Test, and a Math Test.
 Questions throughout the assessments focus on skills that matter most for college readiness and success, according to the latest research.
 The world needs more people who can solve problems, communicate clearly, and understand complex relationships.
 The SAT Suite of Assessments focuses on the skills and knowledge that will help today’s students meet that need.

 Measure the essential ingredients for college and career readiness and success, as shown by research.

 Have a stronger connection to classroom learning.

 Inspire productive practice.

 As students advance from grade to grade, the tests will keep pace, matching the scope and difficulty of work found in the classroom.